-If you are missing one or multiple teeth, Rockcliffe Dental & Denture Centre offers numerous options to restore the beauty and function of your smile.
+If you had one or more teeth removed, Rockcliffe Dental & Denture Centre offers numerous treatment options to restore the beauty and function of your smile.
 Among other methods, denture prosthetics provide one of the most cost-effective options for replacing multiple teeth.

 In many ways, permanent dentures provide a more functional and long-lasting alternative to removable ones.

 Permanent dentures, also known as “fixed” or “non-removable dentures”, present prosthetic devices that are held in position by dental implants.
 With this type of dentures, a row of prosthetic teeth is connected to a special framework, which, in turn, is attached to the dental implants.
 Unlike conventional dentures, these snap-in dentures are non-removable.

 A full arch of implant dentures allows patients with significant tooth loss to eat, bite, chew, smile, and talk without the fear that the prosthetic device may slip and slide when they do these regular activities.

 Permanent denture implants are an option for patients that have sufficient bone quantity and quality to support dental implants.
 They are usually recommended for individuals who are missing or have damage to multiple teeth in the same arch.